Poland in June: tips for making the most of your summer in Poland

 Corpus Christi / Boże Ciało

 A public/bank holiday in Poland.
-Stores, malls, shopping centers are closed.
-Only some smaller local convenience stores can be open and stores at gas stations.
-The Catholic Church organizes in each parish huge outdoor procession (in many places in Poland traffic is stopped during the processions).
+Stores, malls, and shopping centers are closed.
+Only some smaller local convenience stores can be open, and stores at gas stations.
+The Catholic church organizes a huge outdoor procession in each parish (in many places in Poland, traffic is stopped during the processions).
 The procession stops at four altars temporarily built on the streets.
 Girls dressed in white scatter flower petals.
-The altars are decorated with birch-tree twigs which can be later taken home and are kept the whole year to protect a family.
+The altars are decorated with birch tree twigs that can be taken home later and kept the whole year to protect a family.

 • June 21